 Awakening Does Not Discard Self-Concept

-Spiritual teachers often talk about “(awakened) direct perception” to mean perception free of concepts.
+Spiritual teachers often talk about “direct (awakened) perception” to mean perception free of concepts.
 However, is awakened perception really free of concepts?
 The recursive process of direct perception and conceptual understanding (Mounoud, 1995) has been happening before awakening, and it is implausible that awakening magically transcends this process.
 Instead, it would be a new recursive cycle: a new way of seeing the world, or more broadly, a new way of being.

 The dismissal of concepts often manifests itself as what Wilber (1982) calls the pre/trans fallacy.
 (I will talk about this fallacy in more detail in another post.)
 Many spiritual teachers speak of awakening as if it were a return to a preconceptual mode of being.
 Infants and awakened people are similar in that neither of them is under the illusion of the ego.
 However, they are free of the ego illusion for very different reasons.
 Infants, lacking conceptual ability, have not formed the ego.
-Awakened people, on the other hand, have formed the ego but seen through and transcended it, which requires (advanced) conceptual ability.
+Awakened people, on the other hand, have formed the ego but seen through it, which requires (advanced) conceptual ability.
 Thus, it is a mischaracterization to suggest that awakening is a return to a preconceptual mode of being.

 The Expansion of Self-Concept and the End of Egoic Overthinking